physicswangzhi/CPS/Markdown/simplejunction.md

 &&=-e\langle\psi|e^{iHt}e^{-iH_0t}e^{iH_0t}\dot
 N_Le^{-iH_0t}e^{iH_0t}e^{-iHt}|\psi\rangle.
 \end{eqnarray}
-It looks that electric  current is not directly related to any retarded Green functions (as we will show later, it is actually nothing but a specific \emph{lesser} Green function), therefore it is not convenient to apply the Matsubara approach to expand the S-matrix.
+It looks that electric  current is not directly related to any retarded Green functions (as we will show later, it is actually nothing but a specific **lesser** Green function), therefore it is not convenient to apply the Matsubara approach to expand the S-matrix.
 The solution here is to expand the S-matrix in the time regime first, then go to Mastubara picture later.
 We note that the operators are defined in the **Heseinberg representation** now.
 We first  change to the **interaction representation**.
 We define the evolution operator,
 \begin{eqnarray}